 (Disclaimer: This article is not intended to be legal advice but rather suggestions about how to best comply with Facebook contest rules online.
 Laws differ in different countries and if in doubt, always consult with a legal professional or consider running a fully-managed Facebook contest and campaign.)

-Facebook Do's and Don'ts
+Facebook Contest Do’s and Don’ts

 When it comes to what Facebook will allow in a contest, it can be tricky to know what’s acceptable and what’s unacceptable, simply because the rules have changed so frequently.